ASSET CLASS OVERVIEW

 Raise

-A Searcher raises capital from 10-20 investors.
-Funds cover Searcher salary, sourcing software, admin, and deal expenses.
+A searcher raises ~$500K in search capital from 8-20 investors.
+Capital raised covers searcher salary, admin, and deal expenses.

 ~1-2 Years